Whip It (film): Plot

 Bliss's parents discover her involvement in roller derby when Pash is arrested at the arena for underage drinking.
 Pash is furious with Bliss for leaving her alone, which led to her arrest.
 When Bliss's parents demand she give up roller derby, she runs away from home and stays with Maggie, discovering she has a young son.
 Maggie gives Bliss perspective on the difficulties of being a parent.

 Bliss sees a picture of Oliver on social media with another girl, who is wearing her t-shirt.
 Heartbroken, she goes home to her mother, who comforts her.
 Bliss gives up roller derby and resumes her pageant career so as not to hurt her family or friends any further, and reconciles with Pash.

 On the day of the pageant, which is the same day as the roller derby championship, Bliss's father convinces his wife to let Bliss abandon the pageant and go join the Hurl Scouts in their championship game.

+Before the game begins, Bliss is approached by Oliver, who denies cheating on her, but she dumps him anyway for never calling her while he was away.
 The Hurl Scouts narrowly lose the championship match to the Holy Rollers, but they still happily come together and chant, "We're number two!"
-Afterward, she is approached by Oliver, who denies cheating on Bliss, but she dumps him anyway for never calling her while he was away.
 She and Iron Maven come to a mutual respect.
 Bliss's mother is still not entirely supportive of roller derby, but accepts that Bliss now knows what makes her happy and is charting her own course in life.